-- One Hellblazer story has John meet with a tribe consisting of Cain's descendants, living near the entrance of the Garden of Eden in the Middle East in a state of perpetual penance.
+- The Hellblazer "Third Worlds" story arc has John meet with a tribe consisting of Cain's descendants, living near the entrance of the Garden of Eden in the Middle East in a state of perpetual penance.
 Their religious zeal leads his current girlfriend to mistake them for Islamists.

 - In Beowulf, it is said that the monster Grendel and his mother are descended from Cain.

 - Supernatural: In "The Song Remains the Same", Micheal says the Winchester bloodline is descended from Cain and Abel.
 Their descendants are the only ones who can be used as vessels by the Archangels Michael and Lucifer to manifest on Earth.
 However, Cain's entire backstory was changed in "First Born", where they made him a reformed demon after he slaughtered Abel for being tempted by Lucifer.

 Michael: Stretching back to Cain and Abel.
 It's in your blood, your father's blood, your family's blood.

 - The Bible names six generations of Cain's descendants.
 Cain begat Enoch, who begat Irad, who begat Mehujael, who begat Methusael, who begat Lamech.
 Lamech's wife Ada bore him Jabal the shepherd and Jubal the musician; their half-brother Tubalcain and half-sister were Lamech's sons by his other wife, Zillah.
 Lamech explains to his two wives how, where Cain would be avenged sevenfold, Lamech's vengeance is seventy-sevenfold.